 "All the way with LBJ" was the campaign slogan of sitting President Lyndon Baines Johnson in 1964.
 The 1964 election was a major transition point for the South, and an important step in the process by which the Democrats' former "Solid South" became a Republican bastion.
 LBJ defeated Republican Barry Goldwater in the largest majority to date.
 Johnson won with 61.1% of the popular vote, and 486 electoral votes to Goldwater's 52 electoral votes.
 No President has one by such a massive margin since.
 This film captures the work behind the scenes (the protests) to secure the passage of the Civil Rights Act and Voting Rights Act.
 While honoring the last New Deal President, the film explores the internal struggles Johnson faced in order to advance the cause of humanity through the fight against segregation and voter suppression.
 LBJ, a Southern Democrat and Texan, lost lifelong friends and colleagues for opposing segregation.
 However, acknowledging the urgency of the day and the humanity of the black Americans in his own immediate circles, he made those personal sacrifices for the greater good.

 Only a personality like LBJ could ensure the passage of such a controversial bill as the Voting Rights Act of 1965.
 The film illustrates just how Johnson's loud and towering presence/personality was so monumental in swinging votes in his favor.
-As the most prominent alumnus of Texas State University, all Bobcats should learn more about this historic figure.
-From declaring a "War on Poverty", and working towards a "Great Society" through programs like Medicare, Medicaid, Step Up, highway beautification, lake restoration and more, LBJ has had more lasting influence on all Americans today than most.
+From declaring a "War on Poverty", and working towards a "Great Society" through programs like Medicare, Medicaid, Step Up, highway beautification, lake restoration and more, LBJ has had lasting influence on all Americans today.

 Princess Kaiulani (2009)